Great Stone of Fourstones

-In 1822 Joseph Ashton of Manchester wrote The Lancashire Gazette The Second Edition in it The Great Stone of Four Stones is listed as being "a boundary stone between the counties of York and Lancaster.
-2 miles S. of Bentham.
+In 1822 Joseph Ashton of Manchester wrote The Lancashire Gazette The Second Edition, describing the Great Stone as "a boundary stone between the counties of York and Lancaster.
+2 miles S. of Bentham."

 In 1840 The Rural Life of England by William Howitt, Thomas Bewick and Samuel Williams The Great Stone is mentioned in chapter three, Nooks In The World: Life in the Dales of Lancashire and Yorkshire.

 In 1863 Edward Baines Esq.
-M.P in the History of the County Palatine and Duchy of Lancaster makes note of The Great Stone of Four Stones under the Tatham Parish, Part of the Lonsdale Hundred.
+MP in the History of the County Palatine and Duchy of Lancaster makes note of The Great Stone of Four Stones under the Tatham Parish, Part of the Lonsdale Hundred.

 In 1873 in The Parliamentary Papers, Volume 23 by By Great Britain.
 Parliament.
-House of Commons The Great Stone is listed as being on the boundary that divides the Parish of Bentham and the County of Lancashire.
+House of Commons The Great Stone is listed as being on the boundary that divides the parish of Bentham and the county of Lancashire.